-We will conduct the valuation of our assets, pursuant to which our net asset value shall be determined, at all times consistent with U.S. generally accepted accounting principles ("GAAP") and the 1940 Act.
+We will conduct the valuation of our assets, pursuant to which our net asset value shall be determined, at all times consistent with GAAP and the 1940 Act.
 Our valuation procedures are set forth in more detail below:

 Securities for which market quotations are readily available on an exchange shall be valued at the closing price on the day of valuation.
 We may also obtain quotes with respect to certain of our investments from pricing services or brokers or dealers in order to value assets.
 When doing so, we determine whether the quote obtained is sufficient according to GAAP to determine the fair value of the security.
 If determined adequate, we use the quote obtained.